RFilipovic/Tabu/README.md

-Specialised tabu search implementation in python for the hotstorage simulator.
+Specialised tabu search implementation in python for the hotstorage simulator in cpp.